tiffttu/BINF_final/README.md

 Deaths: population_20, icu_bed_occupancy, population, population_65, all_bed_occupancy_rate.

 ## 2. Model Prediction
-* knn, random forest regression, and logistic regression performed on selected variables.
+* random forest regression, logistic regression, and gradient boosting regression performed on selected variables.
-* accuracy scores are low, but slightly better in deaths prediction (~ 25-30% in all three models).
-Cases showed 2-3% accuracy.
-In either case, Knn performed best.

 ## 3. Refining features
 * since population related variables have high scores in importance, we decided to try modeling without such related variables to see if the model would perform better.

-## 4. Ensemble Learning Model
-* created a voting classifier with knn, random forest, and logistic regression using the deaths model.
-The voting classifier did perform better.
-But accuracy is still low, thus these variables are not great predictors for cases/deaths.

-## 5. Future Steps
+## 4. Future Steps
 * maybe use graphical models to test for confounding factors